Seagrass eel

 The seagrass eel or Suenson's worm eel, Chilorhinus suensonii, is an eel in the family Chlopsidae.
 It was described by Christian Frederik Lütken in 1852.
 It is a tropical, marine eel which is known from the western Atlantic Ocean, including Bermuda, southern Florida, USA; and Bahia, Brazil.
 It inhabits reefs, beds of seagrass (from which its common name is derived), and sandy regions.
 Males can reach a maximum total length of 18 cm.

+Etymology

+The fish is named in honor of Edouard Suenson (1805–1887), a Danish naval officer who collected specimens during his voyages, including some of the type specimens for this species.

+Diet

 These eels feed primarily on benthic invertebrates and finfish.